trevorstephens/gplearn/doc/intro.rst

     - 'cos' : cosine (radians), arity=1.
     - 'tan' : tangent (radians), arity=1.

-You should chose whether these functions are valid for your program.
+You should choose whether these functions are valid for your program.

 .. currentmodule:: gplearn